The fight against impunity continues

 Headquarters: The Hague, the Netherlands.

-ICC judges have issued 29 arrest warrants.
-Thanks to cooperation from States, 8 persons have been detained in the ICC detention centre and have appeared before the Court.
-13 persons remain at large.
-Charges have been dropped against 3 persons due to their deaths.
+ICC judges have issued 31 arrest warrants.
+Thanks to cooperation from States, 8 people have been detained in the ICC detention centre and have appeared before the Court.
+15 people remain at large.
+Charges have been dropped against 3 people due to their deaths.

 ICC judges have also issued 9 summonses to appear.

-The judges have issued 6 verdicts: 9 individuals have been found guilty and 1 has been acquitted.
+The judges have issued verdicts in 6 cases: 9 people have been convicted and 1 acquitted.

 17 July 1998